UXDProtocol/uxd-program/README.md

 ```Zsh
 {"group":"devnet.2","mangoAccountName":"mm","interval":200,"assets":{"SOL":{"perp":{"sizePerc":0.8,"leanCoeff":0,"bias":0,"requoteThresh":0,"takeSpammers":true,"spammerCharge":2}}}}
 ```

 make sure this param file is created on the [param](https://github.com/blockworks-foundation/market-maker-ts/tree/main/params) directory and reflected correctly on the .env.

-When test are failing due to odd reasons, first thing to do is to check the [MangoMarkets V3](https://devnet.mango.markets/?name=SOL-PERP) market state.
-Verify that the order book is being updated, and the mm bot is running.

-make sure this param file is created on the [param](https://github.com/blockworks-foundation/market-maker-ts/tree/main/params) directory and reflected correctly on the .env.